davidychen/test/README.md

 User | Would you visit the website? | User Comments
 --- | --- | ---
 0 | Yes / Maybe / Probably Not | If I were led to it with some sort of ???
+1 | Yes | Like the picture and wonder if violate the copyright

 #### 2. First Clicks from Home